-In 2013, Scandlines demonstrated great innovation skills with the launch of its ground-breaking hybrid system on its Puttgarden-Rødby route.
-Scandlines was the first ferry operator in the world to make large-scale use of an on-board hybrid propulsion system, which stores excess energy in batteries, enabling a reduction in CO2 emissions of up to 15%.
-The system’s power equals that of approximately 600 hybrid cars and can propel a 8,800 ton lightweight ferry for about 30 minutes at a speed of 14 knots.
+In 2013, Scandlines was the first ferry operator in the world to introduce large-scale use of an on-board hybrid propulsion system, which stores excess energy in batteries, enabling a reduction in CO2 emissions of up to 15%.
+Scandlines now owns and operates the world’s largest hybrid fleet.
+All six of Scandlines’ passenger ferries have hybrid propulsion technology.
+This allows Scandlines to reduce CO2 emissions by c15,000 tons per year.

 All of Scandlines’ ferries are fitted with modern closed-loop scrubber systems.
 A closed-loop scrubber cleans the engine exhaust streams of pollutants such as sulphur and particulate matter and reduces emissions by at least 90%.

 In 2020, Scandlines began a programme to install new fuel efficient thrusters on all four passenger ferries serving the Puttgarden-Rødby route.
 The new thrusters will produce less underwater noise, improving conditions for marine life, and further reduce CO2 emissions.
 To date, two ferries have had their thrusters replaced; the remaining two will be upgraded in 2021.

 In 2020, a 30-metre high rotor sail was installed on one of Scandlines’ ferries serving the Rostock-Gedser route to provide supplementary propulsion and reduce GHG emissions by a further 4-5%.